questdb/questdb/core/README.md

 - Use Windows OS.
 Docker Desktop might also work on Mac, but not on Linux.
 - Download Docker Desktop _Edge_.
 At the time of writing (Nov 2019) only Edge version is able to build ARM63 images and help create multi-platform manifest.
-- Ensure "experiemental" features are enabled.
+- Ensure "experimental" features are enabled.

 To verify that your Docker Desktop is good to go try the following command: